dylbo-baggins/DylanDunhamCEG4110HW2/README.md

 ## ClockModel Class
 #### Variables: hour, min, sec, weekday, mon, year, ctr
 #### Methods: int/void get/setHour, int/void get/setMin, int/void get/setWeekDay, int/void get/setDay, int/void get/setMon, int/void get/setYear
 The ClockModel class is the model for the model view controller design that is the source of all the views' info.
 It is updated through the clkCtr.
+Some functions are not explicitly listed in the source code itself due to dropdown functionality in android.

 ## clkCtr Class
 #### Variables: model, views, viewStrings